fh2019ustc/DocTr/README.md

 ## Training
+DocTr consists of two main components: a geometric unwarping transformer (GeoTr) and an illumination correction transformer (IllTr).
 - For geometric unwarping, we train the GeoTr network using the [Doc3D](https://github.com/fh2019ustc/doc3D-dataset) dataset.
 - For illumination correction, we train the IllTr network based on the [DRIC](https://github.com/xiaoyu258/DocProj) dataset.